Social welfare and healthcare data systems Main text

 Notices to Valvira

 The supplier must notify Valvira of a data system to be deployed (notification form, pdf).
-Besides the notification form, a so-called system form must also be completed (system form, xls), which must be sent as well as the notification form to Valvira’s advisory inbox (AsTL-asiat(at)valvira.fi).
+Besides the notification form, a so-called system form must also be completed (system form, xls, in Finnish only), which must be sent as well as the notification form to an email to Valvira’s registry at kirjaamo(at)valvira.fi.

 The service provider must report any significant deviations to the data system supplier.
-Where a deviation can result in a significant risk to patient safety, data security and protection, Valvira must also be notified of the deviation.
+Where a deviation can result in a significant risk to patient safety, data security and protection, Valvira must also be notified of the deviation (kirjaamo(at)valvira.fi).

 The supplier must, by means of an up-to-date systematic procedure, monitor and assess the experience gained from the data system during its production use.
 The supplier must notify Valvira of any significant deviations relating to its data systems.